 Section 4 of the Bank Act 2003 stipulates three different licenses: domestic banking licenses, international banking licenses, and international restricted banking licenses.

 The domestic banking permit entitles the licensed entity to conduct domestic banking activities on the Cook Islands, in any currency, with residents or visitors to the Cook Islands.
 This applies to the three local banks, which up to this point had been authorized under the Banking Act 1969, which is now canceled by the Act.

-Another class accessible to foreign banks authorized in their home country wishing to continue banking through the cook islands is a confined international banking license.
+Another class accessible to foreign banks authorized in their home countries wishing to continue banking through the Cook Islands is a confined international banking license.
 Such licensees can just work in the Cook Islands through a trustee company authorized under the Trustee Companies Act.